Charles Plymell: Biography

+Early life

 Charley Douglass Plymell was born in Finney County, Kansas during the worst dust storms of that time.
 He was born in a converted chicken coop near Holcomb.
 His grandfather, Charley Plymell, was deeded a homestead in Apache Palo lands by President Grover Cleveland.
-The stage line began in Plymell, a few miles south of Garden City where now stands the Plymell Union Church and Pierceville-Plymell Elementary school.
+The stage line began in Plymell, a few miles south of Garden City where now stands the Plymell Union Church and Pierceville-Plymell Elementary School.
 Like many, his face was covered by wet rags as his mother went out to shoot jackrabbits and gather cacti for meals.

 His father and mother were later divorced, and his father bought a home for Charles and his sisters so they could attend school in Wichita while his father traveled.
-In Wichita in the 1950s Plymell dropped out of his first year at North High School, lied about his age, traveled the western states in a new car his father bought him, working on pipelines, dams, factories and riding bareback broncs and Brahma bulls in rodeos.
+In Wichita in the 1950s Plymell dropped out of his first year at Wichita North High School, lied about his age, traveled the western states in a new car his father bought him, working on pipelines, dams, factories and riding bareback broncs and Brahma bulls in rodeos.

 Returning to Wichita he became a hipster, taking peyote, marijuana, and benzedrine, the drugs of the day.
 He listened to jazz, R&B, and “Race music” across the tracks in Wichita.
 He worked at factories and took courses at Wichita State University.
 Allen Ginsberg credited him with creating the "Wichita Vortex."
 Plymell's Vortex in his own words does not relate to Ginsberg's "Wichita Vortex Sutra" but took place west of Wichita near the center of the U.S. at Space Needle Crossing in the Chalk Pyramids.
 His Vortex is spiritual/mythical and based on when he heard the Voice of the Game Lord, which he later authenticated through his mentor and influence, Loren Eiseley.
 His other influences included Hart Crane, Ezra Pound, Robert Ronnie Branaman, and Samuel Coleridge.
 He did not meet the Beats until 1963 when associated with Ginsberg, Neal Cassady, and William S. Burroughs.
 His Vortex is written about in his Tent Shaker Vortex Voice.
 Before that he considered himself a hipster and outsider.